vinli/docs/index.md

 * ambientAirTemperature
 * etc.

-These parameters are reported as often as once every 10 seconds or as seldom as once very 5 minutes.
+These parameters are reported as often as once every 10 seconds or as seldom as once every 5 minutes.

 ## Api Transactions
 Vinli keeps track of every action performed on behalf of your application within the Vinli Platform.
 This includes calls made by the SDKs and the Developer Portal*.
 We hold on to each transaction's time, the specific service used, the Device associated with the call (if there is one), and the resulting HTTP code.
 You can access this information via the Web API's Platform Services.